 -

-Change data types (with caution)
+Changing data types (use caution)

 -

-Add new rows of data manually or via import
+Adding new records manually or by import

 -